niteshjha08/LeNet-Traffic-Sign-Classifier/README.md

 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---

-Here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Code used for this project is in this [Jupyter notebook](https://github.com/niteshjha08/LeNet-Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration